patriciavalentine/COMPREHENSIVE-VEHICLE-LOAN-ANALYTICS/README.md

-## 3. 👩‍💼 Employment and Occupation Trends
+## 3. 👩‍💼 EMPLOYMENT AND OCCUPATION TRENDS
 Using SQL queries, I explored employment and occupation-related trends to determine which employment categories and occupations request higher loan amounts.
 This analysis is essential for understanding how employment types influence loan requests and associated risks.